psych10/psych10.github.io/prospectus/index.md

 - Monday: Hands-on exercises and group work
 - Wednesday: Review of problem set (in weeks after a PSet was due), and coding exercises (including live coding by the professor and group coding exercises)
-- Friday: Q&A and review of major concepts
+- Friday: Q&A (submitted by Google docs) and review of major concepts.

 ## Virtual learning: norms and expectations